bsdeducation/bsd-overlay/tutorials/development.md

 ## Overview

-In order to contribute to the BSD.overlay module you'll need a GitHub account.
+In order to contribute to the BSD Overlay module you'll need a GitHub account.
 At a high level, the process for contributing to this module is:
 1. Fork the repository in GitHub.
 1. Make your changes on a local version of the module.
 1. Test your changes on BSD Online using the `yarn run dev` command.
 See below.